Kenya Braced For The Worst. The Worst Didn't Happen. Why?

 Truelove said he was surprised by the numbers, but he said the estimates are "possible."

-"I would caution taking each of those estimates and holding them as hard fact... but they definitely are finding truth," he said.
+"I would caution taking each of those estimates and holding them as hard fact ... but they definitely are finding truth," he said.

-Truelove's colleague at Hopkins, Dr. Bill Moss, said the findings of this paper jive with what other studies have found in similarly densely populated settings like slums in India.
-South Africa's Department of Health also announced that early studies have shown that about 29 to 40 percent of South Africans have already been exposed to the virus.
+Truelove's colleague at Johns Hopkins, Dr. Bill Moss, said the findings of this paper jive with what other studies have found in similarly densely populated settings like slums in India.
+South Africa's department of health also announced that early studies have shown that about 29% to 40% of South Africans have already been exposed to the virus.

-Moss, who has spent decades studying infectious diseases on the continent, said that's why he finds this study on Kenya compelling.
-Because it points to a greater truth.
+Moss, who has spent decades studying infectious diseases in Africa, said that's why he finds this study on Kenya compelling: It points to a greater truth.

-"To me there is no doubt that the anticipated kind of tragedy in sub-Saharan Africa hasn't materialized," he said.
+"To me, there is no doubt that the anticipated kind of tragedy in sub-Saharan Africa hasn't materialized," he said.

 What no scientist knows is why this pandemic has been so mild in sub-Saharan Africa.
-They have hypotheses — maybe it's the Continent's young population; maybe there is some cross immunity with some other corona virus.
+They have hypotheses — maybe it's the continent's young population; maybe there is some cross-immunity with some other coronavirus.
 But, for now, those are just hypotheses.

-The Kenyan government, for its part, is rethinking school closures and the country's six-month-old nightly curfew.
+The Kenyan government, for its part, is rethinking school closures and the country's 6-month-old nightly curfew.